-For music and voice recording applications where compressed audio is acceptable, the 722 can record to industry standard MPEG Layer 3 (MP3) audio files.
+For music and voice recording applications where compressed audio is acceptable, the 744T can record to industry standard MPEG Layer 3 (MP3) audio files.
 These data-compressed files are generated using a high-quality MP3 codec.
 Numerous data rates are available.
+When recording MP3 files, the time code generator will remain running internally, but will not record time code to the file.
+The only time reference available is the Absolute Time (A-Time) of the file.

-The 722 can play back MP3 files, as well as record them.
+The 744T can play back MP3 files, as well as record them.
 This is very useful on-set to play a personal MP3 audio library during downtime.